 She confirmed the pandemic has taken its toll on people working in the mental health field.
 Employee turnover is rampant.
 Many professionals now face their own mental health issues and are expected to work long hours helping others.

 “Sometimes, it gets to be too much,” she said.

 Those of you who have been following my journey might be wondering about the outcome of the guardianship hearing.
 It finally took place last week, and Dad and I were named co-guardians over my mother.
 This is positive news only because we can decide what’s next for Mom’s care.
 It creates a lot of unknowns as well.
 Fortunately, Dad and I make a great team, and we’ll figure it out together.

 If you recall, March was the earliest appointment we could get for Mom to be formally diagnosed with a mental health disorder from the DSM (Diagnostic and Statistical Manual of Mental Disorders).
 A diagnosis is required to request a mental health case worker to work as an advocate for Mom.
 Fortunately, my Vistage membership gives me access to healthnetwork, which acts as a concierge to securing appointments at top hospitals in the nation.
-It took a few weeks, but I was able to secure an appointment for Mom with a neurologist at Penn Medicine later this month.
+It took a few weeks, but I was able to secure an appointment for Mom with a neurologist at Penn Medicine in August.